-The initial probationary period is [WAC 296-05-316(22)]:
+The initial probationary period is [WAC 296-05-015(22)]:

-- A. the period following the apprentice's registration into the program.
+- A. The period following the apprentice's registration into the program.
 An initial probationary period must not be longer than twenty percent of the term of the entire apprenticeship, or longer than a year from the date the apprenticeship is registered.
-The WSATC can grant exemptions for longer initial probationary periods if required by law. - B. the period in which the WSATC or the supervisor of apprenticeship may terminate an apprenticeship agreement at the written request by any affected party.
-The sponsor or the apprentice may terminate the agreement without a hearing or stated cause.
-An appeal process is not available to apprentices in their initial probationary period.
+The WSATC can grant exemptions for longer initial probationary periods if required by law. - B. The period in which the WSATC or the supervisor of apprenticeship may terminate an apprenticeship agreement at the written request by any affected party.
+The Sponsor or the apprentice may terminate the agreement without a hearing or stated cause.
+An appeal process is not available to apprentices during their initial probationary period. - C. The initial probationary period for Firefighter shall not exceed 12 months or 2000 hours of on-the-job-training.
+(Per CBA) - D. The initial probationary period for Fire Officer shall not exceed 800 hours of onthe-job training. - E. The initial probationary period for Fire Apparatus Driver/Operator shall not exceed 400 hours of on-the-job training.